ajaiswal96/15418-Final-Project/index.md

 - We are using the Nvidia GPU's and CUDA because the structure of fluid simulation makes it suitable to be run on CUDA thread blocks.
 - We will need to use openMP to parallelize the CPU implementation to write the parallel CPU implementation

-### Schedule
+### Schedule (updated for checkpoint)
 **April 10:** Finish Proposal

-**April 15:** Finish Serial Implementation of Fluid Simulation for the CPU
+**April 25:** Finish primitive Serial Implementation of Fluid Simulation for the CPU

-**April 17:** Finish setting up GUI to see outputs of the simulation

-**April 19:** Finish parallel implementation of Fluid Simulation for the GPU

-**April 25:** Have first iteration of parallel GPU implementation working

-**May 1:** Improve the parallel GPU implementation to obtain peak performance

-**May 6:** If substantial speedup achieved, work on free surface boundaries and 3d implementation, otherwise try to acheive greater speedup
+**April 28:** Finish more advanced Serial Implementation of the Fluid Simulator for the CPU.
+This should also include similar data structures to those we are going to use for the parallel implementation.
+(Anubhav)

+**April 30:** Have some form of graphical representation of the serial output and make sure the output looks correct.
+(Rohit)

+**May 1:** Finish Parallel Implementation of the fluid simulator on the CPU working with openMP (Anubhav & Rohit)

+**May 5:** Finish Parallel Implementation of the fluid simulator on the GPU working with CUDA (Anubhav & Rohit)

+**May 7:** Have graphical representations of all three implementations of the simulator (Anubhav & Rohit)

+**May 8:** Gather performance data from the three versions and generate necessary graphs (Anubhav & Rohit)

-**May 8:** Analyze the performance outputs and write final report
+**May 9:** Write and finish the final report and finish the Github.io site (Anubhav & Rohit)